alexmic/alexmic.github.com/_posts/2013-11-05-password-derivation-project-euler.md

 published: true
 ---

-<a href="http://projecteuler.net/problem=79">Problem 79</a> is an interesting problem which actually uncovers how easy it is for someone to recover the passcode of a user using a keylogger.
+[Problem 79](http://projecteuler.net/problem=79) is an interesting problem which actually uncovers how easy it is for someone to recover the passcode of a user using a keylogger.

 The problem is phrased as follows: